 Rootie Kazootie Collection

 There are 11 original Rootie Kazootie Puppets in this collection.
-They were designed and created by Paul Ashley for the Rootie Kazootie Club TV Show in the late 1940's.
-The show was created and produced by Steve Carlin and first aired in October of 1950.
+They were designed and buit by Paul Ashley and a team of craftsmen for the Rootie Kazootie Club TV Show in the late 1940's.
+The show starred Todd Russell and first aired in October of 1950.
 Its final broadcast was in May of 1954.

 Fortunately, Mr Preis is a master craftsman and puppet restorer.
 You can read more about his extraordinary talents on the Restoration page of this website.

-He painstakingly restored 9 of the puppets—repairing all of the controls, restringing, painting, sanding, fashioning hair, making new hands, bodies and costumes.
+He painstakingly restored 9 of the puppets—repairing the controls, restringing, painting, sanding, fashioning hair, making new hands, bodies and recreating the costumes.
 Other than repairing the controls for the 2 Galapoochie Pup puppets, they were not touched, as the "fur" was not something he was prepared to tackle.

-There was only 1 Poison Zoomack in the original group but Doug made an exact duplicate.
-It is part of this collection but it is identified as a replication, not an original.
+There was only 1 Poison Zoomack puppet in the original group but Doug made an exact duplicate.
+It is part of this collection but it is identified as a replica, not an original.

-In the fall of 2019, Doug and Paul's daughter Vicki came to an agreement and the Rootie Kazootie Puppets joined the rest of the Paul Ashley Puppet Collection.
+In the fall of 2019, Paul's daughter Vicki purchased the Rootie Kazootie Puppets from Doug and they joined the rest of the Paul Ashley Puppet family.

 Rootie Kazootie Puppets